 Fraser also announced a pilot project to automate some college renewal application approvals to address backlogs.

-This visa is for an individual and their dependent family members, granting them permanent residence in a specific country.
+This visa allows an individual and their dependent family members to obtain permanent residence in a specific country.

-Read MoreThis is an individual's permission to remain in a country for a specific period of time, granted under certain conditions.
+Read MoreThis visa permits an individual to reside in a country for a specific period, granted under certain conditions.

-Read MoreThis is a visa that permits the immediate family members of a permanent resident or citizen of a country to reside, work, and study.
+Read MoreThis visa allows immediate family members of a country's permanent resident or citizen to reside, work, and study.

-Read MoreAustralia
+Read More